Ear Pinning Surgery in Sydney

-With one of the more common techniques, our surgeon makes a small incision in the back of the ear to expose the ear cartilage.
-He will then sculpt the cartilage and bend it back toward the head.
+With one of the more common techniques, your surgeon will make a small incision in the back of the ear to expose the ear cartilage.
+You surgeon will then sculpt the cartilage and bend it back toward the head.
 Non-removable stitches may be used to help maintain the new shape.
-Occasionally, our surgeon will remove a larger piece of cartilage to provide a more natural-looking fold when the surgery is complete.
+Occasionally, your surgeon will remove a larger piece of cartilage to provide a more natural-looking fold when the surgery is complete.
 Another technique involves a similar incision in the back of the ear.
 Skin is removed and stitches are used to fold the cartilage back on itself to reshape the ear without removing cartilage.
 In most cases, ear surgery will leave a faint scar in the back of the ear that will fade with time.

 Even when only one ear appears to protrude, surgery is usually performed on both ears for a better balance.

 6. How long before I get back to feeling normal?

 Adults and children are usually up and around within a few hours of surgery, although you may prefer to stay overnight in the hospital with a child until all the effects of general anaesthesia wear off.
 The patient’s head will be wrapped in a bulky bandage immediately following surgery to promote the best molding and healing.
 The ears may throb or ache a little for a few days, but this can be relieved by medication.
 Within a few days, the bulky bandages will be replaced by a lighter head dressing similar to a headband.
 Be sure to follow your surgeon’s directions for wearing this dressing, especially at night.
 Stitches are usually removed, or will dissolve, in about a week.
 Any activity in which the ear might be bent should be avoided for a month or so.
 Most adults can go back to work about five days after surgery.

 Children can go back to school after seven days or so, if they are careful about playground activity.
 You may want to ask your child’s teacher to keep an eye on the child for a few weeks.